 Computer-optimization software is supposed to keep your computer running smoothly.
 Well, in this case, maybe not so much.
-Monday, the company that makes CCleaner, Avast’s Piriform,.
+Monday, the company that makes CCleaner, Avast’s Piriform, announced that its free software was infected with malware.
 If you use CCleaner, here’s what you need to know.

 More info at this link.